Skip to content

 This threshold is "reached" if the battery SoC or voltage value is greater or equal to this threshold value.

-Stop Threshold for Battery Discharing
+Stop Threshold for Battery Discharging

 Note